Personalized License Plates FAQ

 You may then mail the application with a check for the appropriate amount or take it in to your local DMV office.

 Can I order personalized plates online?

 Yes.
 Personalized plates may be ordered online through the Motor Vehicle Portal (MVP).
-Click on Personalized and Special Group Plates under Vehicle Options.
+Click on the License Plates options to place order.

 How many characters can I use on a personalized plate?

 The number of characters you can use on a personalized plate depends on the type of license plate you select: